Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: StarGAN Voice Conversion

 \subsection{Wasserstein StarGAN formulation}

 Next, we describe the original StarGAN formulation \cite{Choi2017short}.
 It is frequently reported that optimization in regular GAN training can often get unstable.
 It has been shown that using a cross-entropy measure as the minimax objective corresponds to optimizing the Jensen-Shannon (JS) divergence between the real data distribution and the generator's distribution \cite{Goodfellow2014short}.
-As discussed in \cite{Arjovsky2017short}, the reason why regular GAN training tends to easily get unstable can be explained by the fact that the JS divergence will be maxed out when the two distributions are distant from each other so that they have disjoint supports.
+As discussed in \cite{Arjovsky2017short}, why regular GAN training tends to easily get unstable can be explained by the fact that the JS divergence will be maxed out when the two distributions are distant from each other and thus have disjoint supports.
 It is probable that this can also happen in the StarGAN training when using a cross-entropy measure.
-With the aim of stabilizing training, the original StarGAN adopts the Wasserstein distance, which provides a meaningful distance metric between two distributions even for those of disjoint supports, instead of the cross-entropy measure as the training objective.
-By using the Kantorovich-Rubinstein duality theorem \cite{villani2008optimal}, a tractable form of the Wasserstein distance between the real speech feature distribution $p(\Vec{x})$ and the distribution of the fake samples generated by the generator $G(\Vec{x},k)$ where $\Vec{x}\sim p_{\rm d}(\Vec{x})$ and $k\sim p(k)$ is given by
+With the aim of stabilizing training, instead of the cross-entropy measure, the original StarGAN adopts the Wasserstein distance as the training objective, which provides a meaningful distance metric between two distributions even for those with disjoint supports.
+By using the Kantorovich-Rubinstein duality theorem \cite{villani2008optimal}, a tractable form of the Wasserstein distance between the real speech feature distribution $p(\Vec{x})$ and the distribution of the fake samples generated by the generator $G(\Vec{x},k)$, where $\Vec{x}\sim p_{\rm d}(\Vec{x})$ and $k\sim p(k)$, is given by